-Pat and Karen Schatzline, are Evangelists and Authors, who travel all over the world preaching the gospel.
-Their ministry, Remnant Ministries International, is one that is marked by God's outpouring and a Spirit of refreshing which follows them.
-Their books include: "Why is God so mad at me?", "I am Remnant", "Dehydrated", "Unqualified" and "Rebuilding the Altar".
+Pat and Karen Schatzline, are Evangelists, Authors, CEO's and Health Coaches.
+Their ministry, Remnant Ministries Intl., is one marked by God's outpouring and a Spirit of refreshing which follows them.
+Their books include: "Why is God so mad at me?", "I am Remnant", "Dehydrated", "Unqualified", "Rebuilding the Altar" and "Restore the Roar" which was released on August 6th, 2019.
 Pat and Karen simply desire to help people find a deeper walk with Christ!

 Wednesday, February 14, 2018

 *Article from Evangel Magazine - a publication of the Church of God (Cleveland, TN) and Pathway Press

 "Mommy and Daddy, there's someone in our backyard!"
 Those are the shocking words our daughter yelled early one morning as we were getting the kids ready for school.
 That is one we’ll never forget because it is when we began a journey to rebuild our family altar one stone at a time.